liamzdenek/ferment-ai/memory-bank/techContext.md

 8. **@ferment-ai/core-constructs-lib**
    - Core construct library
    - Defines the relationship between agents and what they have access to
+   - Contains task definitions

 9. **@ferment-ai/runtime-common**
    - Common interfaces and utilities for runtime packages
    - Defines the Journal interface and related types
-   - Contains workflow and task definitions
+   - Contains workflow and task interfaces
+   - Defines TaskImpl interface and related types

 10. **@ferment-ai/core-constructs-runtime**
     - Runtime implementation for constructs
-    - Maps constructs to task functions
+    - Maps constructs to task implementations
+    - Implements task execution functions

 11. **@ferment-ai/runtime-in-memory**
     - In-memory implementation of the Journal